wasm-forge/ic-test/docs/src/examples/evm_rpc.md

 In the cloned examples folder, enter the project `eth-balance`.

-The `eth-balance-backend` is a basic implementation of a canister that connects to the EVM-RPC canister and requests for a current Eth balance on any address.
+The `eth-balance-backend` is a basic implementation of a canister that connects to an EVM-RPC service and requests for a current Eth balance on any Ethereum address.